 How Is Alzheimer's Disease Treated?

-Treatment for mild to moderate Alzheimer’s
+Medications for mild to moderate Alzheimer’s disease

-Treatment for moderate to severe Alzheimer’s
+Medications for moderate to severe Alzheimer’s disease

 Memantine is believed to work by regulating glutamate, an important brain chemical.
 When produced in excessive amounts, glutamate may lead to brain cell death.
 Because NMDA antagonists work differently from cholinesterase inhibitors, the two types of drugs can be prescribed in combination.